Words Matter: How the Language We Use in PT Can Hurt or Heal

 Language Is Not a Soft Skill—It’s a Clinical Skill

-They influence pain, performance, and healing.
+They influence pain, performance, and the healing process.
 They shape trust.

 They change outcomes.